-HUD permits CCHA s to accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
+HUD permits PHAs to accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
 5-28].

-The CCHA will accept a self-certification from a family as verification of assets disposed of for less than fair market value.
+The CCHA will accept self-certification from a family as verification of assets disposed of for less than fair market value.